digital-boss/n8n-manager/readme.md

 - npm login
 - npm publish

-## Issues
+## Known Issues and possible solutions

+`8man` could respond with errors.
+Take a close look at the error message to understand the problem and find a working solution.
+Below are some error cases and possible solutions.

-### The requested webhook "POST import-workflow" is not registered
+### 404: The requested webhook "POST import-workflow" is not registered

-Problems: `8man --config ... wf publish` responds with error
+Error:

 ```js
 {